Skip to content

 Using Template Parameter Names Inside Lambdas

-Template parameter names can be freely used inside the lambda body, which is much more flexible than auto:
+Template parameter names can be used freely inside the lambda body, which is much more flexible than auto:

 cpp

-auto transform_to_vector = []<typename T>(const std::vector<T>& input) {
+auto get_element = []<typename T>(std::vector<T> const& vec) {

 };

-Combining with Concepts for Constraints
+Constraining with Concepts

 cpp

-auto int_only = []<std::integral T>(T a, T b) {
+auto numeric_add = []<std::integral T>(T a, T b) {

 return a + b;